Bicycle brake: Drum brakes

 Bicycle drum brakes operate like those of a car, although the bicycle variety use cable rather than hydraulic actuation.
 Two pads are pressed outward against the braking surface on the inside of the hub shell.
 Shell inside diameters on a bicycle drum brake are typically 70–120 mm.
 Drum brakes have been used on front hubs and hubs with both internal and external freewheels.
 Both cable- and rod-operated drum brake systems have been widely produced.

-A Roller Brake is a modular cable-operated drum brake manufactured by Shimano for use on specially splined front and rear hubs.
-Unlike a traditional drum brake, the Roller Brake can be easily removed from the hub.
-Some models contain a torque-limiting device called a power modulator designed to make it difficult to skid the wheel.
-In practice this can reduce its effectiveness on bicycles with adult-sized wheels.

 Drum brakes are most common on utility bicycles in some countries, especially the Netherlands, and are also often found on cargo bikes and velomobiles.
 Older tandem bicycles often employ a rear drum brake as a drag brake.

 Drum brakes provide consistent braking in wet or dirty conditions since the mechanism is fully enclosed.
 They are usually heavier, more complicated, and often weaker than rim brakes, but they require less maintenance.
 Drum brakes do not adapt well to quick release axle fastening, and removing a drum brake wheel requires the operator to disconnect the brake cable as well as the axle.
 They also require a torque arm which must be anchored to the frame or fork of the bicycle, and not all bicycles are constructed to accommodate such fastenings or tolerate their applied forces.

+Roller brakes

+A roller brake is a specialised modular cable-operated drum brake, most widely manufactured by Shimano, designed to fit hubs with a proprietary splined interface.
+The brake mechanism is contained in an easily removable unit that mounts over the hub’s driver.

+Actuation rotates an internal cam that pushes a set of rollers, which force brake shoes against the interior of the drum surface.
+The rollers transmit force but are not themselves friction surfaces.
+Many roller brake models use a finned heat sink to improve cooling, as the enclosed design can trap heat under prolonged braking.

+Some models integrate a torque-limiting device, marketed as a “power modulator”, intended to reduce the likelihood of wheel lock-up.
+While this can improve control, it may also limit maximum braking force on bicycles with larger wheels.

+Like other enclosed brakes, roller brakes offer dependable performance in adverse weather and low maintenance requirements, but they are relatively heavy and require frame or fork mounts for a torque arm.
+Compatibility is limited to hubs designed for the system, and regular lubrication is recommended to maintain smooth operation.